openedx/edx-documentation/en_us/students/source/SFD_credit_courses/online_proctoring_rules_students.rst

 EdX.org uses an online proctoring service for certain exams (typically final exams) that are part of courses that can be made eligible for credit.
-Learners taking proctored exams are required to adhere to an set of defined rules to receive a **Satisfactory** result from the proctoring service.
+Learners taking proctored exams are required to adhere to a set of defined rules to receive a **Satisfactory** result from the proctoring service.

 If a particular exam in your course has less stringent rules or allows you to